-Meets: The second and fourth Thursdays of each month from 9:30–11:30 a.m.
+The second Wednesday of each month from 10:00–11:30 a.m.

 A team of volunteers suggest about dozen recent news stories for discussion, in the areas of international, domestic and local.
 The group and moderators work together to determine what will be discussed.
 Participants are diverse in their experiences and interests, and they read and watch a wide range of news sources.
 No additional preparation is necessary.
 It's OK to disagree with the views of the other participants—but not to be disagreeable.

 Learning through a lively exchange of views on recent local, national, and world news.